-Orissa Tribal Empowerment & Livelihoods Programme (OTELP) is being implemented since 2004-05 in 30 backward blocks of Koraput, Kalahandi, Gajapati, Kandhamal, Malkanagiri, Nawrangpur and Rayagada district, in a phased manner.
-The programme is currently continuing its Phase II operation taking to a total of 1034 villages distributed in 358 micro watersheds including 56180 households.
-The selection of micro watersheds have been made by reviewing critical parameters like concentration of tribal population, prevalence of poverty, extensive degradation of land and forest etc. The programme adopts treatment of micro watershed through various soil, water and forest conservation methods and improving the productivity from these natural resources in a 7 years of programme cycle.
-Dedicated period of initial two years for institution building & community mobilization provides an opportunity for communities in understanding the programme before they implement.
-Regular capacity building of the communities for skill improvement and awareness about their rights and entitlements are the added component in the programme to supplement the livelihoods opportunities for the tribal's.
+Odisha Tribal Empowerment & Livelihoods Programme (OTELP) is being implemented since 2004-05 in 30 backward blocks of Koraput, Kalahandi, Gajapati, Kandhamal, Malakanagiri, Nawrangpur and Rayagada district in a phased manner.
+The programme currently continuing its Phase III operation covering 1042 villages distributed in 358 micro watersheds including 56180 households.
+The selection of micro watersheds have been made by reviewing critical parameters like concentration of tribal population, prevalence of poverty, extensive degradation of natural resources like land and forest etc. The programme adopts treatment of micro watershed through various soil, water and forest conservation methods and improving the productivity from these natural resources in a 7 years of programme cycle.
+Dedicated period of initial two years for institution building provides an opportunity for communities in understanding the programme before they implement.
+Continuous capacity building of the communities for skill improvement and awareness about their rights and entitlements are the added component in the programme to supplement harnessing the livelihoods opportunities for the tribal.

-Providing livelihoods support system for the vulnerable people within the community and creating rural infrastructures like storage structures, drying yard, and drinking water facility, etc., are improving the quality of life of the tribal community in an inclusive manner.
-Organizing communities into various community based institutions, strengthening their capacity in planning and implementing various livelihoods promotion activities through them is the key strength of the programme design.
+Providing livelihoods support system for the vulnerable people within the community and creating community infrastructures like storage structures, drying yard, and drinking water at the door step are improving the quality of life of the tribal community in an inclusive approach.
+Organization of the communities into various community based institutions, strengthening their capacity in planning and implementing various livelihoods promotion activities through them is the key strength of the programme design.
 The funds meant for the development of the village resources are directly utilized by these community institutions.
-This approach enables the tribal community in improving their capacity for governance with proper control measures, ensuring high level of transparency.
+This approach enables the tribal community in improving their capacity for governance with proper control measures ensuring high level of transparency.
 Continuous capacity building interventions for management of programme has been ensured by partner NGOs at the grass root level.

-This assessment is a part of IFAD's evaluation policy, where the IFAD assisted projects requires conducting an outcome survey each year to assess the status of implementation of the programme and achievements of key output and outcome parameters.
+This assessment is a part of the IFAD's evaluation policy where the IFAD assisted projects conducts an outcome survey each year to assess the status of implementation of the programme and achievements of key output and outcome parameters.
 This evaluation was done with the overall framework of the IFAD's Annual Outcome Survey design.
-The Programme Support Unit (PSU), implemented the primary data collection as part of the survey through independent enumerators to ensure collection of unbiased data from the selected sample households from the programme villages as well as non programme villages.
+The Programme Support

+Unit (PSU) of the programme implemented the primary data collection part of the survey through independent enumerators to ensure collection of unbiased data from the selected sample households from the programme as well as from non programme villages.